opendatasoft/codelibrary/content/widget-tricks/ods-select/3/index.md

 ---
-title: "Filter by the results of an analysis (via ods-analysis widget)"
+title: "Filter by the results of an analysis (via ods-adv-analysis widget)"
 height: 650
 ---